US probes 4 deaths in Hyundai-Kia cars when air bags failed

 The National Highway Traffic Safety Administration says it’s investigating problems that affect an estimated 425,000 cars made by the Korean automakers.
 The agency also is looking into whether the same problem could happen in vehicles made by other companies.

-The agency says the probe covers 2011 Hyundai Sonatas and 2012 and 2013 Kia Fortes.
-The agency has reports of six front-end crashes with significant damage.
-Six other people were injured.
+In documents posted on its website Saturday , the safety agency says the probe covers 2011 Hyundai Sonata midsize cars and 2012 and 2013 Kia Forte compacts.
+The agency says it has reports of six front-end crashes with significant damage to the cars.
+Four people died and six were injured.

 The problem has been traced to electrical circuit shorts in air bag control computers made by parts supplier ZF-TRW.
-NHTSA will investigate whether other automakers used the same computer.
+NHTSA now wants to know if other automakers used the same computer.

 Most Read Business Stories